logmanoriginal/lvssh2/README.md

 ### Limitations

+> [!WARNING]
+> Support for LabVIEW 64-bit is experimental and incomplete.

 Although this project aims to provide complete bindings for libssh2, there are several limitations users need to be aware of:

 - Buffer sizes are limited to 2^31-1 bytes (2 GiB) instead of 2^32-1 bytes (4 GiB).
 The reason for this is that arrays and strings in LabVIEW are limited to 2^31-1 elements.